Voyager: MTD-Based Aggregation Protocol for Mitigating Poisoning Attacks on DFL: Experiments

 \subsection{Thresholds Identification}

-As delineated in Chapter~\ref{sec:solution}, the algorithm employs three thresholds, specifically $\kappa_s$ for triggerring the MTD, $\kappa_n$ for confirming the adequacy of the established connection, and $\kappa_r$ for assessing the suitability of the reputation score of the candidate.
-Therefore, this experiment employed various tests to ascertain the thresholds applicable in each scenarios.
+As delineated in Chapter~\ref{sec:solution}, the algorithm employs three thresholds, specifically $\kappa_s$ for triggering the MTD, $\kappa_n$ for confirming the adequacy of the established connection, and $\kappa_r$ for assessing the suitability of the reputation score of the candidate.
+Therefore, this experiment employed various tests to ascertain the thresholds applicable in each scenario.

 \tablename~\ref{tab:cossim} illustrates the cosine similarity values between the benign model and both the benign and malicious models across three different datasets.
-The results indicate that the benign model exhibits a higher degree of similarity with the benign model, scoring approximately 0.7 for MNIST and FashionMNIST datasets and 0.8 for Cifar10 dataset.
+The results indicate that the benign model exhibits a higher degree of similarity with the benign model, scoring approximately 0.7 for the MNIST and FashionMNIST datasets and 0.8 for the Cifar10 dataset.
 Moreover, it indicates a reduced level of similarity with the model poisoned models, achieving scores below 0.5 for all three datasets.
 However, when considering the untargeted label flipping, the similarity score is less than 0.5 for both MNIST and FashionMNIST datasets, while approximately 0.7 for the Cifar10 dataset.
 As a result, this experiment sets a threshold value of 0.5 for the MTD reactor trigger $\kappa_s$ in experiments involving MNIST and FashionMNIST datasets, and $\kappa_s$=0.7 as the reactor trigger for the Cifar10 dataset.
 Furthermore, since the reputation score calculation utilizes the same algorithm as the anomaly detection, a reputation threshold $\kappa_r$ of 0.5 is applied for the MNIST and FashionMNIST datasets, and 0.7 for the Cifar10 dataset.

 The second concern pertains to determining the optimal selection of a connection threshold $\kappa_n$ to ensure the robustness against the potential harm caused by malicious attacks.
-Given that the aggregation function used by \solution{} is Krum, which has a maximum tolerance for malicious equal to $\frac{N-2}{2(N)}$, in this case the \solution{} will try to establish more connections until $\kappa_n$.
-Thus, $\kappa_n$ should satisfy equation \eqref{eq:kappa_n_condition}:
+Given that the aggregation function used by \solution{} is Krum, which has a maximum tolerance for malicious equal to $\frac{N-2}{2N}$, in this case the \solution{} will try to establish more connections until $\kappa_n$.
+Thus, $\kappa_n$ should satisfy Equation \eqref{eq:kappa_n_condition}: